This week, I discuss persistence and how to develop it.

 2. Understand Virtue and How Important It Is

 Secondly, you need virtue.
-Virtue is moral excellence and provides the answer to the question “what is good, and how do I fulfill it?”
+Virtue is moral excellence and answers the question, “what is good, and how do I fulfill it?”
 Virtue, as I describe here, cannot account for a sophisticated legal or moral system.
-Smarter people than me can help you with that.
+More intelligent people than me can help you with that.
 However, personal virtue enables you to understand your actions and whether your actions point you towards what is sustainable, meaningful, and productive.

-For example, frugality helps you see it is wiser to save money than to waste it.
+For example, frugality helps you see that saving money is wiser than wasting it.
 More money in your pocket means more opportunities and less stress.
-Furthermore, understanding personal finances does not make you a financial expert or an economist.
-However, you cannot live a sustainable life, or build a sustainable society, without the virtue of frugality.
+You cannot live a sustainable life or build an endurable society without the virtue of frugality.

 To conclude: Purpose and goals give you something to persist towards.
 Virtue gives you an understanding of what is right and sustainable.
 The more virtuous your actions, the easier life becomes.
-The easier life becomes, the more likely you are to continue persisting towards your goals.
+The easier life becomes, the more likely you are to continue pursuing your goals.

 3. How to make self-reflection a habit

 Remember that collectivists train you to stop looking inward.
 They want your eyes everywhere except your mind and heart.
-They want you consuming crap media, focusing on internet celebrities, and creating meaningless relationships with weak, abusive people.
+They want you to consume crap media, focus on internet celebrities, and create meaningless relationships with weak, abusive people.
 Furthermore, collectivists need you to think of your life in terms of the group.
 A few examples:

 - The racists who demand you focus on dating “within your race” instead of finding someone you love